somefunAgba/autosgm/README.md

 ## Disclaimer
 The `code` and `style` in this repository is still undergoing `active` development as part of my `PhD` work.
 Feel free to raise an `issue`, if you detect any `bug` or you have any questions.

-## Quickstart — Using AutoSGM
+## Minimal example — Using AutoSGM
-This section shows a minimal, easy-to-follow example of using AutoSGM with a PyTorch model and lists the most important configuration options.
+This section shows a minimal, easy-to-follow example of using the AutoSGM implementation with a PyTorch model and lists the most important configuration options.

-Minimal example

 ```python
 from asgm import AutoSGM